yanxuanshaozhu/US-Forest-Prototype-System/README.md

 ---

-Front end: a web application built on Plotly Dash, deployed to Heroku; Bootstrap Back end: web servers built on Spring Boot, deployed to Heroku
+Front end: a web application built on Plotly Dash, deployed to Heroku; Bootstrap<br>
+Back end: web servers built on Spring Boot, deployed to Heroku<br>
 Database: PostgreSQL, based on Heroku Postgres

 ## Run this project on Heroku(recommended)